somerwalker/program-execution-os/README.md

 See the architecture overview:
 https://github.com/somerwalker/transformation-operating-framework

-A practical operating framework for running complex technology programs.
+A practical operating model for executing complex technology programs within the **Execution layer of the Transformation Operating Framework**.

 Large initiatives often struggle not because the work is impossible, but because coordination across teams becomes difficult.
 Dependencies multiply, priorities shift, and communication breaks down.